bcgov/SBC_DivApps/apps/forms-flow-ai/nifi/Nifi-README.md

 This is an autoincrementing column which is used by the `QueryDatabaseRecord` processor to keep track of which row was last read so that the same row does not keep getting read repeatedly.

 ---

+#### **Step 3: Remove `pid` as primary key**
+During testing, there were situations when the camunda postgres would throw a `DuplicateKeyException` when a task is quickly escalated from one level to another.
+Since `nifi_entry_id` is unique too, it can be made the primary key.

 ## **Nifi Flow Description**